 There are moments I feel proud and thankful at the same time.
 Proud of where I am.
 Thankful that I can be where I am.
 The Via Dinarica website writes that the Blue Trail after the Baćinska lakes, the most southern part of the Biokovo Hiking Trail, is neglected and therefor not hikable.
 I had to walk the Jadranska magistrala, the main coastal road.
 Not my first choice, so I decided to be stubborn and check out the state of the hiking trail.
-Turned out that I would get to experience one of my favorite Via Dinarica moments on exactly this part of the trail.
+Turned out that I would get to experience one of my favourite Via Dinarica moments on exactly this part of the trail.
 On an insignificant peak of an insignificant mountain.
 Insignificant, but indescribably magical.

 Many things, feelings, experiences I can’t put into words.
 Think in Japan they have a word for these magical indescribable moments.
 Forgot what that word was, but what I do know is that I felt proud and thankful when I reached that top.
 Thankful for where I am.
 Proud that I can be where I am.